RELAX: Reinforcement Learning Enabled 2D-LiDAR Autonomous System for Parsimonious UAVs: Conclusion And Future Works

 \section{Conclusion And Future Works}

-In this paper, we introduce \textbf{RELAX}, a RL-based autonomous system for parsimonious UAVs that carry only one single 2D-LiDAR to successfully perform environment map construction, static path planning and dynamic obstacle avoidance..
-Rigorous feasibility tests confirm its effectiveness, showcasing a remarkable success rate of over 85\% in diverse scenarios.
-In addition, this framework has great potential as both RRT and D3QN can be replaced by more advanced algorithms and network structures to achieve more desirable performance.
+In this paper, we introduce \textbf{RELAX}, a RL-based autonomous system for parsimonious UAVs that carry only one single 2D-LiDAR to successfully perform navigation in unknown environments.
+Rigorous feasibility tests confirm its effectiveness, showcasing a remarkable success rate of 90\% in diverse scenarios, outperforming existing algorithms by a significant margin.
+In addition, we demonstrate \algname's great potential as both RRT and D3QN can be replaced by more advanced algorithms and network structures to achieve more desirable performance.

 Despite the success, ensuring precise 2D-LiDAR detection requires conservative speed settings, which limits our system's versatility.
 To mitigate this, we are investigating the integration of multiple 2D-LiDARs collecting data from different angles.
-By amalgamating their data, we aim to counteract the influence of the imperfect LiDAR readings, thus broadening the application potential of our solution.
+By fusing these data, we aim to counteract the influence of the imperfect LiDAR readings, thus further broadening the application potential of \algname.